 Slips and trips

 Accidents can be reduced by carrying out regular maintenance of the church premises.
-Baptist Insurance provides slips and trips guidance which will help you identify and address some of the common issues.
+Baptist Insurance provides slips and trips guidance to help you identify and address some of the common issues.

 Falls

-Falls – ‘work at height’ means work in any place where, if no precautions were in place, a person could fall and potentially become injured.
-Churches have a legal duty to provide protection for employees and volunteers under their control.
-The use of ladders for example, should be carried out with extra care to avoid injuries.
+‘Work at height’ means work in any place where, if no precautions were in place, a person could fall and potentially become injured.
+Churches have a legal duty to protect employees and volunteers under their control.
+The use of ladders, for example, should be carried out with extra care to avoid injuries.

 - Properly planning and organising the work taking place.

-- Having the appropriate amount of people present for a task, e.g. someone to hold a ladder while it is in use.
+- Having the appropriate number of people present for a task, for example, someone to hold a ladder while it is in use.

-- Making sure the person carrying out the work is competent or supervised by a competent person.
+- Make sure the person carrying out the work is competent or supervised by a competent person.

 - Providing suitable work equipment.